UOttawa-Rapid/.github/profile/README.md

 # RAPID
-### Remotely.
+### Remote.
 Access.
 Platform. for Intelligent.
 Driving.

 We are making a LTE controlled Delivery Robot.